douglasgreen/pagemaker/README.md

 * Tags = 1 point

 However, this system seems counterintuitive and problematic for two main reasons.

-Firstly, IDs are often assigned to high-level page elements, while classes are typically linked to lower-level elements.
+1. IDs are often assigned to high-level page elements, while classes are typically linked to lower-level elements.
 This hierarchy complicates the process of overwriting global styles with more specific, widget-level styles.

-Secondly, the current design makes coordination between third-party stylesheets more challenging.
+2. The current design makes coordination between third-party stylesheets more challenging.
 The absence of a well-defined system for establishing precedence among stylesheets, apart from manipulating individual style weights, further complicates matters.

 A more efficient design for CSS would rely on simple precedence rules rather than weight-based specificity.
 That is, the most recently applied selector would always take priority.
 Implementing such a change could address the two design issues mentioned earlier:
 1. It would allow for the semantic application of IDs or classes, eliminating concerns about their specificity weights and the need for later overwrites.
 Therefore, IDs could naturally be used for top-level page containers, with the ability to be overridden by lower-level page classes.
 2. The precedence of third-party stylesheets would be determined by the order in which they were applied, enabling more streamlined coordination.